cristinacolpos/PELA-blocks/README.md

 PELA blocks are designed for easy 3D printing, strength, and rapid customization using free software.
 One time calibration gives perfect snap-together objects in exotic materials and geometries to help you explore your ideas and build with exotic materials and any motors and electronics you like.
 Example enclosures with many options for custom sensors, actuators, computers and IoT devices are included, or create your own.

 These designs are not by the LEGO corporation.
 LEGO-compatible blocks are available from multiple manufacturers.
-Associated patents expired long ago in a forgotten age.
+Associated basic block patents expired long ago.
+Press-fit blocks existed before LEGO and we continue that tradition of adapt, evolve and improve as we provide these open source designs for 3D printing.

-The name PELA comes from the Finnish "pelataan" meaning "let's play". **Pelataan.**
+The name PELA comes from the Finnish "pelataan" meaning "let's play".

 ## Open source design, Powered By Futurice